When is the next live event?

 Why have you started charging admission for these events?

 For the first year of Dark Winter Nights we relied on generous professionals donating their time to help us pull off these events.
 To keep this program sustainable, we need to start paying these people for their services.
 We have also outgrown our previous venue (Pioneer Park Civic Center Theater) and our move to Hering Auditorium has greatly increased our capacity but also greatly increased our venue rental fees.
-We’re able to keep ticket prices affordable thanks to support from the University of Alaska College of Liberal Arts Journalism Department and our generous local sponsors: Geek City, Arctic Traveler’s Gift Shop, John Hall’s Alaska Tours, and others!
 If you or your organization would like to help support our mission, please contact us!
-Even a modest contribution helps us out tremendously.
+Even a modest contribution helps us out tremendously and we’re happy to publicly thank you for your support.

 Can I buy tickets in person before the event?